suekimpaulsen/cms-style-tech-blog/README.md

 - Once the user is logged in, logout button will appear instead of login
 - User can create a new post as well as view all the posts they created by clicking dashboard on top
 - User can leave a comment
-- User can edit a post
+- User can edit/delete a post

 ## Features: